DevBrush/latchbox/README.md

 * *grouping* or *group* for **GROUP**
 * *extra* or *comments* for **COMMENT**

-These labels can be in any order and some can be excluded as long as *name* or *account* is encluded.
+These labels can be in any order and some can be excluded as long as *name* or *account* is included.
 Quotation marks are allowed every csv field as well.

 To convert from other formats (Mostly LastPass and KeePass) and prevent conflicts, the **NAME** entries will replace **/** symbols with **\** symbols and the **GROUP** entries will swap both **/** symbols and **\** symbols.